MichiganTechRoboticsLab/IRLBridge/README.md

 File			| Description
 ------------------------|--------------
-testview.m		| Content Cell
-testview2_1.m		| Content Cell
-testview2.m		| Content Cell
-testviewv3_base.m	| Content Cell
+testview.m		| first iteration of the testview code testview2_1.m		| testview code husam modified to create 3d models of the dataset we collected outdoors testview2.m		| second iteration of the testview code testviewv3_base.m	| third iteration of the testview code, this is the first one to actually convert gps to meters

 -------------------------
 utils